MicrosoftDocs/VBA-Docs/api/Excel.TickLabelSpacing.md

 ## Remarks

-Tick-mark label spacing on the value axis is always calculated by Microsoft Graph.
+Tick-mark label spacing on the value axis is always calculated by Graph.

 ## Example